-National TAP Attitude Survey - 2015
+National TAP Attitude Survey - 2016

-Teacher Results -2015 TAP Attitude Survey
+Teacher Results - 2016 TAP Attitude Survey

-Critics of performance measures and incentives for teachers often indicate such policies will result in competitiveness and a loss of collegiality among teachers.
-Notwithstanding, we find evidence of a high degree of collegiality in TAP schools.
-In the 2015 TAP national survey of teacher attitudes, 93% of teachers in TAP schools agree with statements reporting a high level of collegiality in their schools, and over 70% report strong agreement.
-This evidence for collegiality has been remarkably high over the last decade, as shown in Figure 82, which indicates that TAP System schools consistently have a collaborative and collegial environment.
+We find evidence of a high degree of collegiality in TAP schools.
+In the 2016 TAP national survey of teacher attitudes, 94% of teachers in TAP schools agree with statements reporting a high level of collegiality in their schools, and over 70% report strong agreement.
+This evidence for collegiality has been remarkably high over the last decade, as shown in Figure 123, which indicates that TAP System schools consistently have a collaborative and collegial environment.